 Commercial services and employment opportunities in the community are limited.
-Other than RV and mobile home parks, open-yard commercial operations, a small number of home-based craft studios and shops, there are no grocery stores, gas stations, or retail services in the plan area.
+Other than RV and mobile home parks, open-yard commercial operations, a small number of home-based craft studios and shops, there are no grocery stores, gas stations, or retail services in the Planning Area.
 As Table 6 makes clear, the number of commercial establishments is low relative to the number of commercial establishments in other small communities in the County.
+Furthermore, in the 2010 Census, the Planning Area had 1.3% of parcels in commercial use meaning that there has been a 44% drop to 0.72% of parcels.